globocom/globomap-ui/README.md

 # Start server
 node server

-# On an other terminal, run the app in dev mode
+# On another terminal, run the app in dev mode
 npm start
 ```